gr-blog/gregros.dev/posts/web/02/but-what-is-an-iframe.post.md

 </html>
 ```

 Some iframes don’t contain anything else, except maybe a `<script>` tag or two.
-These iframes are frequently invisible, constructed by the main page, and used for their JavaScript environment.
+These iframes are often invisible, constructed by the main page, and used for their JavaScript environment.

 Other iframes, in particular all visible ones, contain something that looks more like a normal webpage.
 They have scripts tags, stylesheets, and normal elements like `<div>` and `<input>`.